xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/Example_Recovering_Blockchain_Wallet_Passwords.md

 `python btcrecover.py --data-extract --typos-case --typos-delete --typos 4 --passwordlist docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/passwordListTest_1.txt`

 You will be prompted to enter the data extract, so paste `YnM6LeP7peG853HnQlaGswlwpwtqXKwa/1rLyeGzvKNl9HpyjnaeTCZDAaC4LbJcVkxaECcAACwXY6w=` from the previous step.

+## Example 4 - Recovering the wallet password for a legacy wallet recovery mnemonic

+### Run BTCRecover with your suspected seed phrase and length
+BTCRecover will try different combinations and use a checksum to identify the correct seed phrase and password

+**Command**

+`python btcrecover.py --wallet-type blockchainpasswordv3 --mnemonic "carve witch manage yerevan yerevan yerevan yerevan yerevan yerevan yerevan yerevan hardly hamburgers insiders hamburgers ignite infernal" --mnemonic-length 17
+`